 The Australian Government has two visa schemes available for ni-Vanuatu nationals to work in Australia.

-The Pacific Labour Scheme (PLS) enables citizens of Vanuatu to take up low-skilled and semi-skilled work in rural and regional Australia for one to three years.
+The Pacific Labour Scheme (PLS) enables citizens of Vanuatu to take up low-skilled and semi-skilled work in rural and regional Australia for one to 3 years.

 To join the Seasonal Worker Programme, an applicant must: